laura-read/stats220/index.md

 # Hello Sailor
-Welcome to my STATS220 assignment 1 website.
+Welcome to my STATS 220 assignment 1 website.

 ## House of Crocs

 ## About my meme
 I created this meme with `R` code in RStudio using the `Magick` package.
 I adapted an existing and popular meme format of two stacked images with accompanying text beside the images.
-It was inspired by three main elements:
+Three main elements inspired it:

 1. My love of sailing
 2. The fact that crocs have come back into fashion